lumenvox/speech-sample-python/README.md

 ### Callbacks

-Callbacks form part of the LumenVox Speech API.
+Callbacks form part of the LumenVox API.
 These are used to communicate events and notifications from the speech system to the API client.

-Such callback messages are described towards the bottom of the included `speech.proto` file in the `protobufs` directory.
-These
+Such callback messages are described towards the middle of the included `session.proto` file in the `protobufs/lumenvox/api` directory.
+These include:
-include:

-* InteractionIntermediateResultsReady
+* PartialResult
-* InteractionFinalResultsReadyMessage
+* FinalResult
-* VADMessage
+* VadEvent
-* session_id
+* SessionEvent

-These are defined in the `SessionCreateResponse` message type.
-The most important callback message is the `session_id`, which is also the first message sent back to the API client after `SessionCreate` is called.
-This value is used as a parameter for other API calls.
+These are defined in the `SessionResponse` message type.
+The most important callback message is the `SessionEvent`, which is also the first message sent back to the API client after `SessionCreate` is called.
+This session_id value for this message is used as a parameter for other API calls.

 ### Threading Model

 Since callbacks can be received at any time, it is generally practical to use a worker thread to listen for these notifications and process them when they arrive.
-In this sample code, such a worker thread is started within the `LumenVoxSpeechApiHelper` call to `initialize_speech_api_helper` and then the listener is activated during `SessionCreate`.
+In this sample code, such a worker thread is started within the `run_user_coroutine` call.

 Any callback messages received by the API client code (such as these examples), will be received and handled by the session-specific